xlight05/katacoda-scenarios/cellery/test/step3.md

 #### Component
 A component represents business logic running in a container, serverless environment, or an existing runtime.

-In this scenario, Our goal is to deploy a simple hello world web page.
+In this scenario, Our goal is to deploy a simple hello world web app.
 Therefore we need only one component in the cell.

 Notice the component Object, it specifies all the information about the component including Component name, Docker image source, ingresses etc.